-Also known as the Canticles or the Song of Solomon.
+Also known as the Canticle of Canticles or the Song of Solomon.
 It is a book of The Bible that is a series of love poems written about the Shulamite and her Beloved (most commonly credited as King Solomon).
 Bible students tend to view this as a metaphor of God's love for Israel (to Jewish readers) or Jesus Christ's love for the church (to Christians).

 Because of its language, it is usually not read to children until they are in their early teens, although a children's worship song "His Banner Over Me Is Love" is based on a verse from this book.